Question - Should e-learning courses have progress bars?

 We opted for a visual progress bar (as opposed to numeric) in the actual content pages.
 We believe it matters a lot less whether the progress is 45% or 55%, it is “half-way”.
-And this rounding is perfectly communicated via a green bar that fills from left to right as the participant makes progresses through the course pages.
+And this rounding is perfectly communicated via a green bar that fills from left to right as the participant makes progress through the course pages.
 On the dashboard, however, both visual and numerical versions are displayed.

 Fast-to-slow Progress Bar

 After having progress-bar-free courses since our founding, we had sufficient reasons to evolve our thinking and dip our toes into the murky lands of progress bars.
 We experimented with various profiles and ended up with the one shown below.
 A curve-fit formula helped us implement this in code.

 For a participant going through the course, we first calculate the course page progress (x-axis), which is based on the lazy math (current page divided by total pages).
 As noted earlier, this does not acknowledge the cognitive load assessment the participant is making and the important “commitment” steps s/he is taking during the first few pages of the course.
 So we acknowledge that by adjusting upwards the first quarter of the course.
 We also consider the content of the course pages in this adjustment.
 Content presented earlier is foundational and progress there has a relatively higher impact on subsequent modules.
 We expect this to be the case for most instructional courses.

 >>>>> You have read 95% of this article

 What about the "slow" part of the fast-to-slow progress bar?